LucasSerra/alarmClock/README.md

 - [ ] Create an android App;
 - [ ] Update/finalize the README.md to share this repository;
 - [ ] Make the alarm usable in an iluminated ambient;
 - [ ] Implement a snooze functionality.

+## Wiki
+  Please refer to our [Wiki Page] (https://github.com/LucasSerra/alarmClock/wiki) to see a more in-depth documentation

 ## Developers
 - [Hugo Fellipe](https://github.com/Hugo-cruz)   - 495697
 - [Lucas Serra](https://github.com/LucasSerra) - 510475